• Skip to primary navigation

 Instructions

 Clean by giving the basil a quick soak in cold water.
 Remove water by using a salad spinner or a good shake.
 Pat dry with a paper towel.
-Let air dry for a couple of minutes.
+Let air dry for a few minutes.

 Take the leaves off the stems.
 I find the easiest way is to pinch them off.